-Left: This is the correct pack issued version.
-It features the script with the players name above the stats box.
-The serial number is on the left side of the card and the "of" between the numerator and denominator features an “O” (the letter O) in the word.
+Pack-Issued (Left): This version features the script with the players name above the stats box.
+Also, the serial number is printed on the left side of the card and the “OF” between the numerator and denominator features an “O” (the letter O) in the word.

-Right: This is the backdoored aftermarket example.
-The script with the players name above the stats box is missing.
-The serial number is printed along the bottom edge of the card and the "of" between the numerator and denominator features a “0” (the number zero) in the word.
+Aftermarket (Right): On this version, the script with the players name above the stats box is missing.
+Also, the serial number is printed along the bottom edge of the card and the “OF” between the numerator and denominator features a “0” (the number zero) in the word.

 Comparing Pack-Issued and Replacement Examples:

-Beckett Media brings us the following video featuring one excellent and insanely impressive collection of Flair Showcase cards.
-I highly recommend a complete viewing but if you’re pressed for time, these combo-color text variations are discussed at 11:43.1)Hobby Q&A: A Masterpiece of a Basketball Collection. www.youtube.com
+Beckett Media brings us the following video featuring an incredibly impressive collection of Flair Showcase cards.
+I highly recommend a complete viewing but if you’re pressed for time, these combo-color text variations are discussed at 11:43.1